 Who needs an MC number?

-Not all commercial vehicles or interstate moving companies need MC numbers.
-However, many of them do.
+Not all commercial vehicles or interstate moving companies need MC numbers, but many do.
 Will your company transport passengers in interstate commerce?
 You’ll need an MC number.
 Will you transport federally regulated commodities across state lines?
 You’ll also need a Motor Carrier number.

 If your company only operates within one state or exclusively hauls exempt commodities, you may not need an MC number.
 Additionally, you will be exempt from interstate authority rules if you work in a designated commercial zone where free movement of goods and people is necessary, such as the Washington, D.C./Maryland/Virginia geographic territory.